Fuzzy Least Squares Twin Support Vector Machines: Fuzzy Least Squares Twin Support Vector Machine

+Thus far, we have obtained the first fuzzy hyperplane.
+In a similar way the second hyperplane is given by:

-By solving Eq. (\ref{eq28}) and finding the values of the parameters $w^{(2)}$, $b^{(2)}$, $c^{(2)}$ and $d^{(2)}$, the equation of the second fuzzy hyperplane can be obtained using Eq. (\ref{eq18}).
-After finding the equations of the two fuzzy hyperplanes, the fuzzy distance between a given test data point and the fuzzy hyperplanes should be calculated.
-Definition 1 shows how find the fuzzy distance between a data point and a fuzzy hyperplane.\\
+By finding the equations of the two fuzzy hyperplanes, given a new test sample, the fuzzy distance between the sample and each of the fuzzy hyperplanes are calculated.
+Definition $1$ defines the fuzzy distance between a data point and a fuzzy hyperplane.